nazifapennstate/bmmb852/week8/README.md

 ---

-## 3. Running the pipeline
+## 3. Automating batch analysis

-Once `design.csv` is ready, I use the Makefile to run the full workflow.
+Once `design.csv` is ready, the Makefile can be used to run the full workflow.
 The Makefile and design.csv should be placed in the same working directory before running the commands.

 _Note on Makefile modification: This Makefile is adapted from my Week 7 workflow, where the Makefile supported both Illumina (BWA MEM) and Oxford Nanopore (minimap2) reads.
 Since the Gire et al. (2014) dataset contains only Illumina reads, I simplified the Week 7 version by removing the minimap2 steps and related variables.
 The rest of the structure—indexing, alignment, statistics, and BigWig generation—remains consistent with Week 7 for continuity and reproducibility._